akfgfragments – 2nd interview

 Kensuke Kita: Yes.
 At the time of Uso to Wonderland, Ajikan was, how can I say ?… in a dead-end.
 So when I got materials, I expected Gotch to sing of course, but I was told, ‘Ken-chan, sing just to see’.
 I didn’t have that kind of thought so I was surprised at first but they supported me and I ended up singing (laugh).
 That’s how it happened.
 Then, I told myself that it would be great to play it overseas, but I don’t really know at the moment.

 Ajikan staff: What do you think of the fans’ request, ‘We want to listen to Ken-san more often’?

 Kensuke Kita: I’m very happy about it, thanks a lot.

 When will it be your turn to sing, Yama-chan?

 Kensuke Kita: I already listened to Yama-chan singing at the karaoke.

 Takahiro Yamada: I always sing in my heart (laugh).
 Maybe when my singing will get better…

 Kensuke Kita: Actually, in Yama-chan demo we can sometimes listen to his beautiful voice.
 We enjoy it between us.
 Unlike you could imagine, he has a cute voice.
 We are calling him the last young man.
 It gives you an idea of his pretty voice (laugh).

-We have often listened acoustic songs of yours.
-Will we have the chance to listen to an acoustic album one day ?
+We have often listened to acoustic songs of yours.
+Will we have the chance to listen to an acoustic album one day?

-Kensuke Kita : Yes !
-I was so happy that many people waited for us once the show has ended.
-Fans wanted signatures and shake our hands.
+Kensuke Kita: Yes!
+I was so happy that many people waited for us once the show ended.
+Fans wanted signatures and shook our hands.